manyashreedeo/Netflix-Visualisation-/README.md

-Netflix Movies & TV Shows Visualization (1996–2022) Project Overview

-This project presents an interactive Power BI dashboard analyzing Netflix movies and TV shows from 1996 to 2022.
-The analysis focuses on identifying top-rated content, distribution of movies and TV shows, and trends in content release over time.

-Using Power BI, the dataset was cleaned, transformed, and visualized to provide insights into Netflix’s content library and highlight popular movies and TV shows.

-Objectives :

-Identify top-rated movies and TV shows on Netflix

-Analyze content distribution between movies and TV shows

-Examine trends in content release from 1996 to 2022

-Create an interactive dashboard for visual exploration of Netflix data

-Dataset Description :

-The dataset contains information about Netflix movies and TV shows released between 1996 and 2022.

-Key attributes in the dataset include :

-Title – Name of the movie or TV show

-Type – Movie or TV Show

-Release Year – Year the content was released

-Rating – Content rating (e.g., TV-MA, PG-13)

-Duration – Length of the movie or number of seasons for TV shows

-Genre – Category of the content

-The dataset was processed in Power BI to build visual insights and dashboards.

-Tools Used :

-Power BI

-Data transformation

-Data modeling

-Interactive dashboard creation

-Power BI Visualizations

-Bar charts

-Line charts

-Filters and slicers

-Dashboard Features

-The Power BI dashboard includes :

-Top Rated Movies and TV Shows

-Content Distribution by Type (Movies vs TV Shows)

-Year-wise Content Release Trends (1996–2022)

-Genre-based Content Distribution

-Interactive filters for exploring the dataset

-Key Insights :

-Netflix has significantly increased its content production in recent years.

-Movies make up a large portion of the platform’s content library.

-Certain genres and ratings dominate the top-rated content categories.

-Skills Demonstrated :

-Data Visualization

-Dashboard Development

-Data Transformation

-Business Insights Generation

-Power BI
+Netflix Movies & TV Shows Visualization (1996–2022)

+Overview

+This project focuses on analyzing Netflix's content library to understand trends in movies and TV shows available on the platform.
+Using Power BI, the dataset was transformed and visualized to identify top-rated content, distribution of movies and TV shows, and release trends from 1996 to 2022.
+The goal is to present insights through an interactive dashboard that helps understand Netflix’s content patterns.

+Objectives

+Analyze the distribution of movies and TV shows on Netflix

+Identify top-rated movies and TV shows

+Examine content release trends between 1996 and 2022

+Understand how different genres and ratings contribute to Netflix’s content library

+Build an interactive visualization dashboard for data exploration

+Scope of Work

+The project focuses on data transformation, visualization, and dashboard development using Power BI.
+The analysis highlights trends in Netflix content and provides insights into content distribution and popularity.

+Data Cleaning & Preparation

+The following data preparation steps were performed:

+Removal of duplicate or irrelevant entries

+Handling missing or incomplete values

+Standardization of categorical fields such as content type and ratings

+Formatting of date and release year columns for accurate analysis

+Analysis Performed

+Identification of top-rated movies and TV shows

+Analysis of content distribution between movies and TV shows

+Examination of year-wise content release trends

+Analysis of content by ratings and categories

+Interactive filtering and exploration using Power BI dashboard features

+Key Insights

+Netflix’s content library has expanded significantly in recent years

+Movies represent a major share of the platform’s total content

+Certain ratings and genres dominate the top-rated content categories

+Content production trends show increasing investment in entertainment content

+Business Impact

+Helps understand content distribution and popularity trends

+Provides insights useful for content strategy and acquisition decisions

+Supports data-driven analysis of entertainment platform content trends

+Demonstrates how data visualization can simplify complex datasets

+Tech Stack

+Power BI (data transformation and visualization)

+How to Use

+Download or open the Power BI (.pbix) dashboard file

+Load the Netflix dataset into Power BI if required

+Explore the interactive visuals and filters

+Analyze trends in content distribution and top-rated shows